Achievable logoAchievable logo

 Periodization hierarchy

-Periodization refers to organizing a training program into cycles of varying durations and specificity.
-These are nested in a hierarchical structure:
+Periodization refers to organizing a training program into cycles of different lengths and levels of specificity.
+These cycles are nested in a hierarchy:

 Periodization cycles